Curated by @hotdesque

 VITRINE, Digital Launch: Saturday 8 August 2020 8 August - 8 November 2020 www.vitrinegallery.digital

 VITRINE’s 10th Anniversary exhibition ‘Sounding Off 2.0’ launches our new programme at VITRINE, Digital.
 We have commissioned each artist to produce and stage new performative and digital work online, including: Nadim Abbas, Nicole Bachmann, Edwin Burdis, Kara Chin, Anaïs Comer, Tim Etchells, Jamie Fitzpatrick, Ludovica Gioscia, Katrin Hanusch, Candice Jacobs, Sophie Jung, Rene Matić, Campbell McConnell, Paula Nacif, Milly Peck, Sam Porritt, Ralph Pritchard,

 SENTIENT-MECHA-FURNITURE | BALTIC39

-25 Jan - 26 Apr 2020 Private View 24 Jan 6 - 8pm
+25 Jan - 6 Sept Private View 24 Jan 6 - 8pm

 At BALTIC 39 Chin presents Sentient Home Devices (virtual edition) (2019) and A Mass of Possessed Plumbing (2020).
 These are manifestations of fictional future household appliances gone rogue, a modern retelling of tsukumogami (in Japanese folklore these are tools that have acquired a spirit) where our smart household appliances transform into sentient home devices, sprouting limbs and morphing into bizarre hybrid contraptions.
 Complicated machines that hint at, once prescribed functionality, but given free will, reject their tasks and flounder about pointlessly.
 The spirit of the tsukumogami inhabits these works.